GitOutlaw/youtube_downloader/README.md

 # YouTube Downloader

 A simple GUI application built with Python and Tkinter to download YouTube videos in their highest resolution using the `pytubefix` library.
-This app is designed to be lightweight, cross-platform, and easy to use, with a focus on Ubuntu integration.
+This app is designed to be lightweight, cross-platform, and easy to use, with a  future focus on Ubuntu app and or Windows integration.

 ## Features
 - User-friendly graphical interface